 3. Shameless Pets Blueberry & Mint Dental Chews

-- Grain, corn, and soy free: Suitable for sensitive dogs
+- Free from grain, corn, and soy: Suitable for sensitive diets

 - Made in the USA